The Nation's Haunted Capital

 James Renwick, designer of the Smithsonian Castle and of St. Patrick’s Cathedral in New York City, built Oak Hill's cemetery chapel in 1849.
 According to the cemetery's website, it is the District's only example of his gothic revival ecclesiastical design style.
 (Logan Werlinger/GW Today)

-Like many cemeteries, Oak Hill is more peaceful than creepy in ambience.
+Like many cemeteries, Oak Hill's ambience is more peaceful than creepy.
 It's the final resting place of many Washington notables, including Washington Post publisher Philip Graham and William Wilson Corcoran, founder of the Corcoran Gallery of Art.
 It also houses the less well known but perhaps equally influential Jacob Fussell, who opened the United States’ first wholesale ice cream house in 1851.

 Oak Hill Cemetery also is the setting of George Saunders' Man Booker Prize-winning "Lincoln in the Bardo."
 The novel centers on the ghost of Abraham Lincoln's 11-year-old son, Willie, who was briefly interred here before being moved to Springfield, Ill., after his father's assassination in 1865.